Legion (Blatty novel): Plot summary

-New York Times best-seller list court case
+New York Times Best Seller list court case

-In 1983, the author William Peter Blatty sued the New York Times for $6 million, claiming that Legion had not been included in The New York Times Best Seller list either from negligence or from intentional falsehood, when it should have been included based on sales figures.
+In 1983, Blatty sued the New York Times for $6 million, claiming that Legion had not been included in The New York Times Best Seller list either from negligence or intentionally, when it should have been included based on sales figures.
 The Times countered that the list was not mathematically objective but was editorial content and thus protected under the Constitution as free speech.
-Blatty appealed it to the Supreme Court which declined to hear the case, so that the lower court ruling stood: the list was editorial content, not objective factual content, and the Times had the right to exclude books from the list.
+Blatty appealed to the US Supreme Court, which declined to hear the case.

-Film, TV and theatrical adaptations
+Adaptations

 Legion was adapted into a film, The Exorcist III, in 1990, directed by Blatty and starring George C. Scott as Lieutenant Kinderman and Brad Dourif and Jason Miller alternating as Sunlight (although the name Sunlight is not actually given to the character in the film; he is referred to as simply "the man in Cell 11" or "Patient X").
+James Vennamun's surname is slightly altered to Venamun with a single n in the theatrical version.

 Both the novel and film ignore the events of the 1977 film Exorcist II: The Heretic, a theatrical sequel with which Blatty had no involvement and which he panned.

-On 15 March 2010, WildClaw Theatre in Chicago premiered the theatrical version.
+On March 15, 2010, WildClaw Theatre in Chicago premiered the theatrical version.
 It was directed by Anne Adams and adapted by Charley Sherman.

+An episodic video game adaptation exclusive to virtual reality, titled The Exorcist: Legion VR, was developed by Wolf & Wood, Ltd. and published by Fun Train for Steam VR, Meta (formerly Oculus) and PlayStation VR headsets in 2018.
+The game is loosely based on the premise and events of the Exorcist III film, while taking its name from the original novel.
+Though some shared plot elements appear, most episodes are standalone stories diverging from Blatty's narrative.